datadominik/selfdrivingcar/p1_lanelines/submission_writedown.md

 The pipeline I built consited of the following steps:
 * read in the video frame and make a copy of it
-* transfer 3-channel RGB image to grayscale
+* transfer the 3-channel RGB image to grayscale
 * apply gaussian blur filter to reduce level of detail and getting rid of noise
 * apply canny filter to detect potential edges
 * focus on a certain region of interest since we have a fixed camera position
-* transform hough transform to transform our point space to lines
+* use hough algorithm to transform our point space to lines
 * detect which lines are candidates for left lane markers and which for right lane markers
-* extrapolate the lines with linear regression to find a "one fits all" line
+* extrapolate the lines with linear regression to find a "one fits all" line for each lane

-Our goal was to draw a single line for the left and right lane.
+The goal was to draw a single line for the left and right lane.
 To achieve this I first wrote a function that checks the slope of each hough transform line.
 If we are over a positive/ negative threshold each single line gets assigned to the suitable lane.

 Since the hough transform produces too many lines I now construct one single line for each lane.
 Simple linear regression is used to find a function that describes all points of the hough lines with an error as little as possible.
-Since we always want to start the line at the bottom we use the formula **y = m*x + b** and transform it to **x = (y-b)/m**.
-Like this we get the needed x-position for each line if you are at the bottom of the image.
+Since we always want to start the line at the bottom of the image we use the formula **y = m*x + b** and transform it to **x = (y-b)/m**.
+Like this we get the necessary x-position for each line if you are at the bottom of the image.
 I also restrict the end of the linear line to a certain y-position, since only parts of the real lane are describable with a linear model due to the viewpoint.

 Here are some image examples with my lane detection pipeline:
 ![alt text][image2]